Godwin-T/wallet-setup/IMPLEMENTATION_NOTES.md

   - Automatically provisions a wallet with a generated 12-digit number on first login; ensures each user can transact immediately.
 - **API Keys (`APIKeyService`)**:
   - `generate_api_key()` returns a random secret; `hash_api_key()` uses PBKDF2 with per-key salt and 100k iterations for security.
-  - `create_key()` enforces permission validation and the max 5 active keys per user, preventing abuse.
+  - `create_key()` enforces permission validation and the max 5 active keys per user, preventing abuse, and wraps commits in `IntegrityError` handling so the API responds with a clean 400 if a race occurs.
-  - `rollover()` revokes an expired key and clones its permissions/name into a brand new record with a fresh secret; TTL is derived from the original key's lifespan.
+  - `rollover()` revokes an expired key and clones its permissions/name into a brand new record with a fresh secret; TTL is derived from the original key's lifespan and is likewise guarded against DB integrity faults.
   - `authenticate()` iterates active, non-expired keys and checks hashed values.
 Permission checks happen before returning, surfacing `403` vs `401` distinctly.
 - **Dependency (`require_auth`)**:
   - Accepts either `Authorization: Bearer <jwt>` or `x-api-key`.
 Returns an `AuthContext` object so downstream routes can access the resolved user/api-key pair.